balart40/pointer-of-pointers-obsidian/Programming-Languages/Go/GoClass/Class-03-Basic-types.md

 ##### bool (boolean)

-George boole
+- George boole

-has two values false, true
+- has two values false, true
-these values are not convertible to/from integers!
+- these values are not convertible to/from integers!
 ##### error

-A special type with one function, Error() an error may be nil or non-nil
+- A special type with one function, Error()
+- an error may be nil or non-nil

+**Pointer**
-Pointers are physically addresses, logically opaque
+- Pointers are physically addresses, logically opaque

-a pointer may be nil or non-nil no pointer manipulation except through package unsafe
+- a pointer may be nil or non-nil
+- no pointer manipulation except through package unsafe
 #### Initialization

 Go initializes all variables to "zero" by default if you don't
 - All numerical types get 0
 - bool gets false
-- strings gets ""
+- strings gets "" (the empty string, length 0)
 - Everything else gets nil
 	- Pointers
 	- slices